mbizhani/mbizhani.github.io/notes/linux.md

 - `echo $(date +'%Y-%m-%d_%H-%M-%S')`
 - `seq -f "MSG_ID: %03g" 20`
 - `w` - shows brief info of system and current logged in users
+- `dpkg -S ABSOLUTE_FILE_NAME` - Search for a filename from installed packages. (note: can't work on symlinks)
+- `systemctl show SERVICE` - Show properties of one or more units, jobs, or the manager itself.
 - `dmidecode --type 17 | less` - show information about RAM modules
 - `hdparm -I /dev/sda | less` - show information about HDD